frePPLe/frepple/doc/installation-guide/linux-binaries.rst

    The Community Edition is a free downloaded from github at https://github.com/frePPLe/frepple/releases.

-   The Enterprise Edition is available to customers from the frePPLe website at https://frepple.com/customer-portal/downloads/
+   The Enterprise Edition is available to customers from github at https://github.com/frePPLe/frepple-enterprise/releases

 #. **Install and tune the PostgreSQL database**